ribeirux/hashes/README.md

 ## About

-Cross-plataform tool that generates and injects different keys with the same hash code in order to test web applications against hash collision attacks.
+Cross-plataform tool, that generates and injects different keys with the same hash code, in order to test web applications against hash collision attacks.

 Supported web application technologies:
  - java (equivalent substrings)
  - php (equivalent substrings)